Parth1125/django-basics/README.md

 # django-basics-lecture-3
-this is just a basic
+this is just a basic ofn django